- Why is my cat drinking so much water?

 Bear in mind that a lot of your cat’s water intake might come from their food.
 Wet cat food already contains some water, so a cat who has a wet food diet won’t need to drink as much as a cat who only eats dry food.
 Dry food contains very little water, so they need to make up for it by drinking enough.
 Your cat should instinctively know that they need more water and should drink enough to make up for it – after all, they feel thirst just like we do.

-Check out the guide below and find out roughly how much your cat should drink per day depending on their weight:
+Check out the guide below and find out roughly how much your cat or kitten should drink per day depending on their weight:

 It can be difficult to keep an eye on your cat’s water intake.
 After all, we can’t watch them every minute of the day, and if you have more than one cat it’s almost impossible to tell who is eating and drinking what!